Anne of Cleves, Queen of England

 Schloss Burg, Anne’s childhood home; Credit – Wikipedia

-Jane Seymour, the third wife of King Henry VIII of England, had died in 1537 due to childbirth complications, after giving birth to Henry’s long-awaited son, the future King Edward VI.
-The search for a fourth wife began shortly thereafter, with Henry’s chief minister, Thomas Cromwell, taking the lead.
+Jane Seymour, the third wife of King Henry VIII of England, died in 1537 due to childbirth complications, after giving birth to Henry’s long-awaited son, the future King Edward VI.
+The search for a fourth wife began shortly after Jane’s death, with Henry’s chief minister, Thomas Cromwell, taking the lead.
 Cromwell wanted an alliance with a European royal house, so all English ambassadors were instructed to look for possible brides.

-On June 24, 1540, Anne was sent to Richmond Palace for “her health, open air and pleasure” and on July 6, 1540, she was informed that Henry wanted to end the marriage and Anne agreed to an annulment which was finalized on July 9, 1540, on the grounds of non-consummation and Anne’s pre-contract to Francis of Lorraine.
+On June 24, 1540, Anne was sent to Richmond Palace for “her health, open air and pleasure” and on July 6, 1540, she was informed that Henry wanted to end the marriage.
+Anne agreed to an annulment, finalized on July 9, 1540, on the grounds of non-consummation and Anne’s pre-contract to Francis of Lorraine.
 Thomas Cromwell, the scapegoat for the failed marriage, was arrested on June 10, 1540, under a bill of attainder and executed for treason and heresy on Tower Hill on July 28, 1540.
 Henry married Catherine Howard that same day and later regretted having Cromwell executed.

 Although Anne’s mother and brother wanted her to return home, she remained in England.
 Henry gave her a generous settlement and the use of Richmond Palace and Hever Castle.
 Anne was frequently at court, had a cordial relationship with Henry and his children, and was referred to as “the King’s Beloved Sister.”
 Anne of Cleves survived Henry and all his wives.
 Her last public appearance was at the coronation of her stepdaughter Queen Mary I. As the third lady in the land, she rode behind the new queen beside Mary’s sister Elizabeth.